sjparkinson/uncomplicated.systems/_posts/2018-06-28-canyoneering-and-rafting-in-montenegro.md

 ### Sunday

-2:31pm London time, it turns out there isn't so much internet in Montenegro.
+2:31pm BST, it turns out there isn't so much internet in Montenegro.
 I'll be turning this into a photography post instead.
 The views were unbelievable.

 ### Photos